Sujit26/data-scraping/README.md

-# Data Scaping of medium.com
+# Data Scraping of medium.com